Insta-star wars: China tensions in Southeast Asia flare online

 Weeraya did not respond to requests for comment and neither of the messages was visible on her accounts.

-Further fuelling the fire, Chinese accounts then accused Weeraya’s boyfriend, Vachirawat Cheevaari, of having once liked a post that identified Hong Kong as a country - again a no-no for Beijing.
+Further fuelling the fire, Chinese accounts then accused Weeraya’s boyfriend, Vachirawit Chivaaree, of having once liked a post that identified Hong Kong as a country - again a no-no for Beijing.

 Despite his apology, they called for a boycott of his hit TV show.